MileHacker Logo

 Photography Ethics

-Photographing landscapes and public areas is usually okay.
-Always seek permission to photograph individuals, especially in rural communities or for close-ups.
+Photographing landscapes and open areas is usually okay.
+Always ask for permission before photographing individuals, especially in rural communities or for close-ups.
 Respect private property signs.
-Do not disturb wildlife or natural habitats for photos.
+Don't bother wildlife or natural habitats for photos.

 Image Capture